qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 While it is sufficient for the QPU to do a final measurement of all qubits in a predefined order at the end of the program, only the selected subset will be reflected in the produced output schema.
-A suitable output schema can be generated in a post-processing step after the computation on the quantum processor itself has completed; customization of the program output hence does not require support on the QPU itself.
+A suitable output schema can be generated during execution or in a post-processing step after the computation on the quantum processor itself has completed; customization of the program output hence does not require support on the QPU itself.

 The defined [output schemas](../output_schemas/) provide different options for how a backend may express the computed value(s).
 The exact schema can be freely